paybondpaybond

 StepHTTPRequest headersResponse

-1. ChallengePOST /verifyAuthorization: Bearer <api_key> + verify JSON body200 with allow: false, code: mpp_voucher_required, WWW-Authenticate: Payment … (intent="session", method="tempo", scope: verify_voucher in opaque metadata); Cache-Control: no-store
+1. ChallengePOST /verifyAuthorization: Bearer <api_key> and verify JSON body200 with allow: false, code: mpp_voucher_required, WWW-Authenticate: Payment … (intent="session", method="tempo", scope: verify_voucher in opaque metadata); Cache-Control: no-store

-2. CredentialPOST /verify (retry)Same body and x-paybond-payment-authorization: Payment <voucher-credential>200 with allow: true when capability + voucher pass; Payment-Receipt on success; Cache-Control: private
+2. CredentialPOST /verify (retry)Same body and x-paybond-payment-authorization: Payment <voucher-credential>200 with allow: true when capability and voucher pass; Payment-Receipt on success; Cache-Control: private

 Rejected voucherPOST /verifyCredential present but invalid or over budget200 with allow: false, code: mpp_voucher_rejected, fresh WWW-Authenticate; no pending_cumulative_base_units mutation